Prerna-Karle/DataScience-Libraries/README.md

-# python-libraries-projects
+# DataScience-Libraries
-Python libraries projects for data analysis, visualization, and machine learning
+A beginner-friendly guide to essential data science libraries in Python — NumPy, Pandas, Matplotlib, and Seaborn — with hands-on examples and clear explanations.